What Is Constructive Dismissal

 - Failing to support you as the manager when there are well-known operational difficulties.

-We offer all potential new clients a thirty minute consultation for a fixed fee of £150 including VAT.
+We offer all potential new clients a free 30 minute consultation.

 If you would like to claim your consultation, click the button below.